Starting a business in China as an expatriate can be a rewarding venture, but it requires navigating a complex legal framework.

 1. Business Registration License (营业执照)

-The Business Registration License is the most fundamental license required to operate legally in China.
+The Business Registration License is the foundation of any legal business in China.

 - Requirements: